The short answer

 PensionBee — cons

-- Doesn't model DB / State Pension / ISAs together
+- Doesn't model DB / State Pension / ISAs alongside the pot

 - No sequence-of-returns stress test